 - There would be a safe environment where the person with dementia could move about independently

 - They would be no stigma attached to the disease

 As demand quickly outstripped Kirkdale’s capacity, Allison House was opened in 1995 and an Outreach Day Centre at Guisborough Hospital was opened to compliment the Day Centre that was part of Kirkdale.
-In more recent years the Day has relocated to a purpose built facility in Guisborough.
+Recently both Kirkdale and the Day Centre have ceased operations to refocus its efforts.